-In this report, you’ll find benchmarks for both search and display ads in AdWords for:
+In this report, you’ll find benchmarks for both Search and Display campaigns in Google & Microsoft Ads for:

 Let’s dig into the data.

 Average Click-Through Rate In Google Ads By Industry